 Satisfy their stalking instinct

-Keep your cat stimulated with a variety of toys especially when nobody is home!
+Keep your cat stimulated when nobody is home with a variety of toys and cat towers.
 Get an inexpensive pet camera that links to your phone and see how much exercise they’ll get while you’re out of the house!
-You can relax while out of the house knowing that your cat is safe and happy (and probably passed out after playing for an hour)!
+You can relax while away knowing that your cat is safe and happy (and probably passed out after playing for an hour)!
 Kittens who are kept indoors are usually happy to stay there as they grow up.

 Give them some space of their own

-Cat trees, shelves, and window perches provide your cat their own secure space to climb, play, or just lay and watch the birds!
-It’s important to give your cat their own areas to play as well as rest.
-Plus, giving them some vertical space or space on a wall will free up your floor space!
-Throw some catnip on some cat furniture and watch the furry feline unleash it’s inner tiger!
+Cat trees, cat wall shelves, and window perches provide your cat their own secure space.
+They’ll use this space to climb, play, or just lay and watch the birds!
+It’s important to give your cat their own areas to play as well as to rest.
+Giving them some vertical space on your wall is a great way to free up your floor space!
+Throw some catnip on the cat furniture and watch the furry felines unleash their inner tiger!

 Plant cat grass (available from pet supply stores) in indoor pots so your feline can graze as they please!
 It’s always a good idea to do some research before bringing any other plants into your home since many common household plants can be dangerous to pets.
 Cat grass and catnip are always a good idea though!